10 Easy Ways To Tell Your Dog Happy Valentines Day

 1. Be with your dog

-This may sound overly simplified but just being with your dog allows him to know you care and love him.
+This may sound overly simplified but just being with your dog allows him/her to know you care and love him.
 As I write this, my dog, Henry, is napping at my side.
 He knows I love him.

 2. Cuddle time